Red Blood Cell Segmentation with Overlapping Cell Separation and Classification on Imbalanced Dataset: Introduction

-For this research, our goal is to develop the RBC segmentation and classification that require low computational complexity resources such as mobile phones and tablets because we want to develop a mobile application for the hematologist training.
-Secondly, the users require to have an interface that shows individual cell colored based on its type, for a real-time user interaction feature.
-By using end-to-end Deep Learning object detection or instance segmentation would not be applicable for these purposes.
-Thus, in this paper, we propose a very efficient and accurate traditional low-level computer vision approach we proposed to segment the overlapping cells before sending to the classifier.

-The other challenge is the large amount of data requirement.
+The state-of-the-art deep learning methods of image classification [REFs] cannot be straightforwardly applied to identify the type of RBCs in the microscopic image.
+The biggest challenge is the overlapping cells as it is hard to find the edges of the cells, causing incorrect cell count results.
+The other challenge is the large amount of well-balanced data requirement.
 Although deep learning has shown remarkable results in computer vision, these approaches still need lots of data to achieve a good outcome.
-Nevertheless, RBC datasets are difficult to collect because some RBC types can only be found in specific diseases, and these may only be found in specific geographic regions.
-Accordingly, each dataset usually has an imbalance problem.
-Moreover, different specialists might give different labels, depending on their expertise, thus the analytical balance is shifted towards being subjective.
+RBC datasets are difficult to collect because some RBC types can only be found in specific diseases, and these may only be found in specific geographic regions.
+Accordingly, each dataset usually has an highly imbalanced dataset problem.
+Moreover, different specialists might give different labels as their visual analysis is highly subjective.
+Another challenge is system complexity.
+One of the main goal of this work is to develop the RBC segmentation and classification that can be implemented on the small devices, such as mobile phones and tablets, and demonstrate the classification results in real time.
+This will benefit in developing a mobile application for the hematologist training.

-This paper presents a new framework for RBC segmentation using ellipse fitting on the set of detected convex curves and classification using EfficientNet \cite{tan_efficientnet_2020}.
+In this paper, we propose a very efficient and accurate framework to overcome the challenges mentioned above.
+The method is based on traditional low-level computer vision to segment the overlapping cells.
+We proposed a new RBC segmentation method using ellipse fitting on the set of detected convex curves and classification using light-weight EfficientNet \cite{tan_efficientnet_2020}.
 The main contributions of the paper are: (i) a new method to separate the overlapping cells based on the concave points of the border of RBCs, and (ii) RBC classification on imbalanced datasets using data augmentation, weight normalization, upsampling, and focal loss \cite{lin_focal_2018} on multi-class classification.